nimamot/scanner/README.txt

 This is a simple portScanner.
 To run the script:
 	python3 scanner.py LocalIpAddres
-The script will the ask you to give it a range for scanning.
+The script will then ask you to give it a port range for scanning.